-Our youth group, Refuge, Kids’ Club and Andy’s Club will be taking a break during the school holidays, and will return from Sunday 29th July.
+Our youth group, Refuge, plus Kids’ Club and Andy’s Club have taken a break during the school holidays, and will return next Sunday 21st October.

 As always, come along and visit us at 10am or 5pm at 35 Fisher Street Oak Flats, or if you can’t make it in person, jump online at www.oakflats.tv to watch a livestream of our services.

 See you at 10am or 5pm this Sunday, God willing!

 Being away at the LiT (‘Leaders in Training’ camp) this week, we were talking about being resolute.

 Resolute isn’t a word we often use these days and I wonder if it is because people in the world today are not resolute in much?

 Though failings are not always due to a lack of resolve, passion, or commitment, it is still the case that when things don’t work out, we often do not like to recognise our part.

 If you get a poor grade in school, it’s because the teacher didn’t instruct well enough.

 If your marriage is failing, it’s your spouse’s fault, or their job, or the kids.